ben-xo/dir2cast/README.txt

   also set these in the config).

-* You can set a per-file iTunes Summary by creating a text file with the same name as the MP3 (e.g. for file.mp3, create file.txt).
+* You can set a per-file iTunes Summary by creating a text file with the same name as the media file (e.g. for file.mp3, create file.txt).

 REQUIREMENTS